 Coach Golder, Sam Mikulak and Syque Caesar give an in-depth look at the No. 2-ranked squad that was also picked to finish first in the Big Ten in 2013.

-KurtGolder enters his 18th season as the head coach for the men's gymnastics team at the University of Michigan.
+Kurt Golder enters his 21st season as the head coach for the men's gymnastics team at the University of Michigan.
 He is only the fourth coach in the program's 80-year history, following Wilbur West, the legendary Newt Loken and Bob Darden.
-A native of Alpena, Mich., Golder most recently led the Wolverines to the 2013 NCAA and Big Ten Championships, as well as NCAA and Big Ten titles in 1999.
-In addition to his smashing success in the 2013 season, he guided his squad to the 2009 Big Ten title and the 2010 NCAA team title.
-In the past 14 years, he has coached his teams to thirteen Super Six finishes at the NCAA Championships.
+A native of Alpena, Mich., Golder has led the Wolverines to high levels of success over the last five years, including back-to-back NCAA and Big Ten Championships in 2013 and 2014, as well as NCAA and Big Ten titles in 1999.
+In addition to his smashing success during the past three seasons, Golder has coached 103 NCAA All-Americans and 12 NCAA individual national champions, and has won four of U-M's six national titles (1963, '70, '99, 2010, '13, '14).